JonathanSheng/Interval-Timer/README.md

-# Pomodoro-Timer
+# Interval Timer
-Simple Pomodoro timer that runs in the background
+Simple interval timer that allows the user to adjust the work/break times.

-Run pyw file to run in background
+Run pyw file to run file in background.